Easy Vegan Baking Tips

 However, some contain nuts or soy, so you have to pay attention to the ingredients list if those are your top allergens.

-Some of my favorites brands for vegan butter in baking include: Miyoko’s Creamery (contains nuts, but is also considered Paleo), Forager Project (contains nuts), Earth Balance Baking Sticks (contains soy), and Nutiva Coconut Oil with “Buttery” Flavor.
+For vegan butter in baking: Miyoko’s Creamery (contains nuts, but is also considered Paleo), Miyoko’s Creamery Oat Butter (Nut free), Earth Balance Baking Sticks (contains soy), and Nutiva Coconut Oil with “Buttery” Flavor.

-For vegan cream cheese and vegan sour cream, I absolutely love Miyoko’s Creamery, Forager Project sour cream, and Kite Hill almond cream cheese.
+For vegan cream cheese and vegan sour cream, I absolutely love Miyoko’s Creamery, Forager Project sour cream, Violife cream cheese (nut free) and Kite Hill almond cream cheese.
+I’m personally not a fan of the taste of Tofutti, but some people do like it for nut-free vegan cream cheese.

 Occasionally, you can also swap in a nut butter or even applesauce for a lower fat option.
 If you want to make your own nut butter, check out my guides on how to make peanut butter and how to make cashew butter.